neighborhoods/ImgProxyClientComponent/README.md

 # ImgProxyClientComponent

-A Client Component to interact with `Imgproxy`
+A Client Component to generate `Imgproxy` URLs

 `Imgproxy` is a fast and secure standalone server for resizing and converting remote images